GreXXL/docs/docs/extensions.md

 ### Adding a composer repository

-Extiverse provides access to premium extensions.
+Flarum.org provides access to premium extensions.
 It is a good example of a composer repository.
-You would specify the URL as `https://extiverse.com/composer/` and the name as `extiverse`.
+You would specify the URL as `https://flarum.org/composer/` and the name as `flarumorg`.
 You would also need to enter an authentication method through the **New authentication method** button.
-The token can be generated from your Extiverse account's subscriptions page.
+The token can be generated from your Flarum.org account's subscriptions page.

 * Type: `HTTP Bearer`
-* Host: `extiverse.com`
+* Host: `flarum.org`

 ![Configure repositories](/en/img/config-repositories.png)